BSc Developmental Biology with Industrial/Professional Experience

 Students will be able to

-• Use their anatomical knowledge to discuss current research and clinical developments in specific topics relating to the cardiovascular respiratory systems, skull and gastrointestinal system.
+• Use their anatomical knowledge to discuss current research and clinical developments in specific topics relating to the trunk, skull and skin.

 • Use relevant scientific literature to enhance their knowledge and further develop their critical thinking skills

 • Lung cancer diagnosis - examines modern imaging techniques used for diagnosing lung cancer.